 Average Weather at Cambridge Bay Airport Canada

-In Cambridge Bay Airport, the temperature typically varies from -31°F to 55°F over the course of the year, and is rarely below -42°F or above 65°F.
+At Cambridge Bay Airport, the summers are short, cold, and mostly cloudy; the winters are long, frigid, windy, and overcast; and it is dry year round.
+Over the course of the year, the temperature typically varies from -31°F to 55°F and is rarely below -42°F or above 65°F.

 Average High and Low Temperature